SGNIC

 What are the term options (i.e. number of years to renew) for domain transfer?

-The term options are 0 year, 1 year and 2 years, provided that the expiry date of the registration after such renewal does not exceed 36 months from the date SGNIC receives the transfer (with renewal) instruction.
+The term options are 0 year, 1 year, 2 years and 3 years, provided that the expiry date of the domain name after such renewal does not exceed 3 years from the date SGNIC receives the transfer (with renewal) instruction.

-Is there any grace period for domain transfer?
+Is there any grace period after the successful domain transfer?

-Is the EPP ‘Authorisation Code’ required during domain transfer?
+Is the ‘Authorisation Code’ required during domain transfer?

 Yes, ‘Authorisation Code’ is required when the gaining registrar initiates/requests the domain transfer.